This post may contain affiliate links. Please read our disclosure policy.

 See the recipe box below for ingredient amounts and full recipe instructions.

-- Heat 1 tablespoon of oil in a 2-quart saucepan over medium-high heat.
-Season beef with salt and pepper and brown on all sides, about 6 minutes.
-Remove the beef from the pot and place on a plate.
+- Brown the Beef: Heat 1 tablespoon of oil in a 2-quart saucepan over medium-high heat.
+Season the beef with salt and pepper, then brown on all sides, about 6 minutes.
+Transfer the beef to a plate and set aside.

-- Add the tomato paste and Worcestershire sauce and cook, stirring constantly for 30 seconds.
+- Add Flavor: Stir in the tomato paste and Worcestershire sauce and cook for 30 seconds.

-- Pour in the wine and dried thyme.
-Stir until the wine has reduced and has slightly thickened.
+- Deglaze: Pour in the wine and add the dried thyme.
+Stir and let the wine reduce slightly until thickened.

 Expert Tips